-Note: Seeding/sodding public road right of way as part of a highway contractor's excise tax.
+Note: Seeding/sodding public road right of way as part of a highway construction project is subject to contractor's excise tax.

 Services subject to contractor's excise tax: laying bricks (whether around a flower bed, for a retaining wall, patio, walkway or driveway), installation of a lawn sprinkler system, installation of fountains and ponds that contain heaters or flowing water, brush or timber clearing services (such as for a shelter belt), and stump removal in fields.
 More information is available in the Landscaping and Lawn Care Tax Fact.